 The data processing and communication architecture for the in-situ laser-based process monitoring and anomaly identification system is demonstrated in Fig. 2.
-The application is established using Python programming language.
-The slicer algorithm slices the CAD model based on the fabrication requirement in workstation.
-After generating the g-code, the multiprocessing software initialize the communication between workstation, and FFF printer and laser scanner.
-The g-code is sent to the buffer memory of FFF printer line by line.
+The application is established using the Python programming language.
+The slicer algorithm slices the CAD model based on the fabrication requirement in the workstation.
+After generating the g-code, the multiprocessing software initializes the communication between the workstation, and FFF printer, and laser scanner.
+The g-code is sent to the buffer memory of the FFF printer line by line.
 During the fabrication process, the extruder head needs to move aside to clean the nozzle after each layer.
 Simultaneously, the scanner frame motion mechanism drives the sensor to move above the fabricating layer.
 The laser controller continuously triggers the laser emitter and built-in camera.
-When the predefined batch size is reached, the 2D laser line profiles are combined and published as raw point cloud dataset.
+When the predefined batch size is reached, the 2D laser line profiles are combined and published as a raw point cloud dataset.
 Then Three subprocesses of point cloud processing are executed successively.
-The raw point cloud dataset is pre-processed by noise moving algorithms and transforms from sensor local coordinate to printer Tool Centre Point (TCP).
-Then the upper surface is segmented from pre-processed dataset and converted to 2D depth image.
-Finally, the image is input to an integrated pretrained classification model and the anomalies can be identified.
+The raw point cloud dataset is pre-processed by noise removing algorithms and transforms from sensor local coordinate to printer Tool Centre Point (TCP).
+Then the upper surface is segmented from the pre-processed dataset and converted to a 2D depth image.
+Finally, the image is fed to an integrated pre-trained classification model, and the anomalies can be identified.